 It’s a sad day in Hoboken.
-Cole, the canine companion of local veteran Vincent J. Wassman and arguably the most well-known dog around town, has passed away.
-The 12-year-old wolf mix was known for being seen around the Mile Square on a nice day taking a stroll with Vinny or chatting with other locals at their favorite spot — a bench on the corner of 6th and Washington.
-Before our four-legged friend passed away, we met with Vinny and his best furry friend Cole to learn about their story + more.
+Vincent J. Wassman, known locally as Vinny and arguably the most well-known man around town, has passed away.
+Vinny was known around the Mile Square as the human companion to a 12-year-old wolf mix, Cole.
+Vinny’s passing follows Cole’s, who passed away in September.
+The duo was known to be seen on nice day taking a stroll or chatting with other locals at their favorite spot — a bench on the corner of 6th and Washington.
+Before both parties in the duo passed away, we met with Vinny and his best furry friend Cole in 2017 to learn about their story + more.
 Keep reading to learn all about Vinny and Cole, a Hoboken love story.

 ^Vinny + Cole in their natural habitat = Washington Street!